Apurva0109/nd00333-capstone/starter_file/README.md

 * Compute accuracy for train data using Scikit learn model.
 * Save the model in the folder outputs/model.joblib

-In this project, we used Random Forest, that belongs to the supervised learning technique.
+In this project, we used Random Forest, which belongs to the supervised learning technique.
 It can be used for both Classification and Regression problems in ML.
 It is based on the concept of ensemble learning, which is a process of combining multiple classifiers to solve a complex problem and to improve the performance of the model.

 Four types of hyperparameters used are-
 1. n_estimators: Defines the number of trees you want to build before taking the maximum voting or averages of predictions.
 1. max_depth: Defines the longest path between the root node and the leaf node.
-1. min_samples_split: Defines the minimum required number of observations in any given node in order to split it.
+1. min_samples_split: Defines the minimum required number of observations in any given node to split it.
 1. min_samples_leaf: Defines the minimum number of samples that should be present in the leaf node after splitting a node.

 We need to tune these hyperparameters, manual hyperparameter tuning is extremely time-consuming so we are using HyperDrive to find optimal hyperparameter for the random forest model.